The Home Insurance Claim Payout Timeline, Step by Step

 - Endorse and forward the check – You sign the check and send it to your lender's loss draft department along with supporting documents

-- Submit your claim package – This typically includes the adjuster's report, contractor estimates, contractor license and insurance, and a signed repair agreement
+- Submit your claim package – This typically includes the adjuster's report, contractor estimates, contractor license and insurance, a W-9 form, and a signed repair agreement

 - Lender reviews and holds funds in escrow – The funds are placed in a controlled account and released in stages